Necrophobic: History

-The band was formed in 1989 by drummer Joakim Sterner and now-deceased guitarist David Parland.
-It is believed that the band named themselves after a Slayer song from the 1986 seminal album Reign in Blood.
-The pair played with a 'revolving door' lineup of musicians until the permanent addition of bassist Tobias Sidegård.
-This addition occurred prior to recording their debut 7-inch single, The Call, in early 1992.
+The band was formed in 1989 by drummer Joakim Sterner and late guitarist David Parland.
+It is believed that the band name comes from a Slayer song from the 1986 album Reign in Blood.
+The pair played with a revolving door of musicians until the permanent addition of bassist Tobias Sidegård prior to recording their debut 7-inch single, The Call, in early 1992.

-With this lineup and the addition of Anders Strokirk on vocals, who replaced Stefan Harrvik (who had sung on the Unholy Prophecies demo and The Call 7-inch EP), the band entered Sunlight Studio in March 1993 and recorded their debut album The Nocturnal Silence.
-The band had previously worked with the Wild Rags label and store for its singles.
+This lineup plus singer Anders Strokirk, who replaced Stefan Harrvik (who sang on the Unholy Prophecies demo and The Call 7-inch EP), the band entered Sunlight Studio in March 1993 and recorded their debut album, The Nocturnal Silence.
+The band had worked with the Wild Rags label and store for its singles.

 Following the addition of second guitarist Martin Halfdahn, Necrophobic released a four-song extended play, Spawned by Evil, in 1996.
 This was a teaser for the full-length release, Darkside, which came out later that same year.
-This album featured a guest appearance by Jon Nödtveidt of Dissection on the song Nailing the Holy One.
+This album featured a guest appearance by Jon Nödtveidt of Dissection on the song "Nailing the Holy One".
 The Third Antichrist was released in fall 2000 through Black Mark Production.
 A switch to Hammerheart Records led to Bloodhymns.
 In 2006, Necrophobic released Hrimthursum on Regain Records/Candlelight USA, and Death to All was issued in May 2009 and won the title of "Album of the Month" on the Metallian.com webzine.
 This album was the band's second album for Regain Records.
 Necrophobic also released Satanic Blasphemies on Regain Records, which is a compilation of their early material.
 The Slow Asphyxiation and Unholy Prophecies demos are featured, as well as The Call 7-inch EP.

-The band announced their new album release for Womb of Lilithu which was released on October 25, 2013, in Europe and October 29, 2013, in the United States.
+The band announced the album Womb of Lilithu, released on October 25, 2013, in Europe and October 29, 2013, in the United States.

 In July 2020, the band announced the release of their album Dawn of the Damned on October 9.

 Necrophobic's tenth studio album, In the Twilight Grey, was released on March 15, 2024.